alarm-redist/ggredist/cran-comments.md

 ## Additional notes

 * This includes updating the maintainer email to ctkenny@proton.me.
-Please see the email from christopherkenny@fas.harvard.edu on 2025-08-29 for additional information.
+Please see the email from christopherkenny@fas.harvard.edu on 2025-08-29 for confirmation.
 * This version corrects links to other packages, as requested.